 New Town Plaza — Sha Tin

-How to get there: Take the MTR to Sha Tin station and go out from Exit A3
+How to get there: Take the MTR to Sha Tin station and go out from Exit A3.

 YOHO — Yuen Long

-Location: 8-9 Long Yat Rd, Yuen Long
+Location: 8-9 Long Yat Road, Yuen Long

 How to get there: Take the MTR to Yuen Long station and go out from Exit K (YOHO Mall I) or Exit F (YOHO Mall II).